GSK Agrees to Pay $2.2B in Zantac Lawsuit Settlement Resolving 93% of State Court Cases

 • October 2024: GSK announces a $2.2 billion settlement to resolve most Zantac lawsuits.

 The settlement comes after extensive litigation, including consolidated proceedings in federal and state courts.
-The resolution of these cases marks a significant milestone for plaintiffs seeking compensation for their injuries.
+The resolution of these cases marks a significant victory for plaintiffs seeking compensation for their injuries—particularly following the MDL’s dissolution.

 Breaking Down the GSK Zantac Lawsuit Settlement